 Some fictional accounts take their credence from factual existences.
-The Bell Rock or the Inchcape Rock is the perfect example to the previous statement as it finds its presence in not just popular maritime history books but also in children’s English poetry syllabus.
-The intrigue behind it along with the facts and the fictional aspects can be unravelled in here.
+The Bell Rock or the Inchcape Rock is the perfect example of the previous statement as it finds its presence not just in popular maritime history books but also in children’s English poetry syllabus.
+The intrigue behind it, along with the facts and the fictional aspects, can be unravelled here.

 Inchcape Rock Legend

-A reef, the Inchcape Rock or the Bell Rock, is located in the North Sea, close to the coastal area of Angus in Scotland, to the east of estuary of Tay.
-However, while most other reefs might have derived positive comments and popularity over the countless years of their existence, the Inchcape Rock became known for its infamy as causation for shipwreck.
+A reef, the Inchcape Rock or the Bell Rock, is located in the North Sea, close to the coastal area of Angus in Scotland, to the east of the estuary of Tay.
+However, while most other reefs might have derived positive comments and popularity over the countless years of their existence, the Inchcape Rock became known for its infamy as the causation of a shipwreck.

 It has been mentioned in various historical accounts that towards the very late 18th and almost at the start of the 19th century, the Bell Rock was instrumental in effecting a ship wreckage tally of almost 100 vessels.

 The main reason for such unprecedented accidents was the reef’s position.
 Before the lighthouse was constructed, no one could know about the reef until the last moment – when the passing ships would collide against the reef.
 The reef is completely submerged during high waves, swell and strong winds, while only a sliver of it is visible to the naked eye during low tides.
 As such, ships and seamen undertook a big gamble with their lives while being on this route before the lighthouse was constructed.